NCDOT Prioritization

 Local Input Point Methodology

-The WMPO will develop a Local Input Point methodology for Prioritization 8.0 in Winter 2026 to guide the assignment of the organization’s 1600 local input points for projects scored for Regional Impact and Division Needs funding.
-The methodology will be developed to ensure a process that is both data-driven and responsive to local needs, and meets the requirements of Session Law 2012-84 (Senate Bill 890), which requires that MPOs and RPOs have a process that includes at least two criteria, with at least one being qualitative, for determining project prioritization.
+The WMPO Board adopted a Local Input Point methodology for Prioritization 8.0 on February 25, 2026, to guide the assignment of the organization’s 1600 local input points for projects scored for Regional Impact and Division Needs funding.
+The methodology was developed to ensure the process for the assignment of local input points is both data-driven and responsive to local needs, and meets the requirements of Session Law 2012-84 (Senate Bill 890), which requires that MPOs and RPOs have a process that includes at least two criteria, with at least one being qualitative, for determining project prioritization.